-10. Compute the first fundamental group of (a) the torus $S_1 \times S_2$ , and (b) the Moebius band.
+10. Compute the first fundamental group of (a) the torus $S_1 \times S_2$, and (b) the Moebius band.

-Qualifier: Topology (1984) June 7, 1984 D Let X be a topological space.
-A set U = X is called a regular open set if U is equal to the interior of its closure (a) For every open set USX there exists a smallest regular open set U such that U = U. (b) Is the collection of all regular open Sets closed render finite intersections? arbitrary intersections? finite runions? arbitrary unions?
+Qualifier: Topology (1384) June 7, 1984 U let X be a topological space.
+A set U = X is called a regular open set if U is equal to the interior of its closure Show: (a) For every open set USX there exists a smallest regular open set U such that U = U. (b) Is the collection of all regular open sets closed render finite intersections? arbitrary intersections? finite renions? arbitrary unions?
 Give proofs or Counterexamples!

-Show: (a) An additive subgroup of the reals which contours more than one member is either dense in R or has a smallest positive element.

-(b) A closed subgroup of R is either equal to R, 201, or isomorphic to Z each lower semicontinuous function is a supremum of continuous functions, then Y is completely regular.
+Show: (a) An additive subgroup of the reals which contains more than one member is either dense in R or has a smallest positive element. (b) A closed subgroup of R is either equal to R, 201, or isomorphic to Z

-3) Let 7 be completely regular and let $f: Y \rightarrow \mathbb{R}$ be lower semicontinuous (i.e. for each $E \in \mathbb{R}$ the set fy: f(y) > E is open.)
-Show that f is the pointwise supremum of continuous functions $g: Y \rightarrow \mathbb{R}$ .

-Conversely, show that if Y is any space such that

-- (4) (Connectedness) Let n=2 - (a) If $A = \{x \in \mathbb{R}^n : \text{ all coordinates of } x \text{ are rational } \}$ , then $\mathbb{R}^n : A$ is connected. - (b) If $B = \{X \in \mathbb{R}^n : \text{ at least one coordinate of } X$ is rational $\mathcal{G}$ then $\mathbb{R}^n : \mathcal{B}$ is not connected. - Show: If for every closed subset $A \subseteq X$ of a hopological space X and for every continuous map $f:A \to \mathbb{R}$ there is a continuous extension $f:X \to \mathbb{R}$ of f, then X is normal (The convene is also true and known as Tietre's Extension Theorem)
+(3) Let I be completely regular and let f: Y -> IR be lower semicontinuous (i.e. for each EER the set ly: fly)>E3 is open.)
+Show that f is the pointoise supremum of continuous functions $g: Y \longrightarrow \mathbb{R}$ Conversely, show that if I is any space such that each lower semicontinuous function is a supremum of continuous functions, then I is completely regular.
+(4) (Connectedness) Let n22 (a) If $A = \{x \in \mathbb{R}' : all coordinates of x are minoral's,$ then R"A is connected. (b) If B = EXER" : at least one coordinate of X is rational y then R" B is not connected.
+Show: If for every closed subset A = X of a topological space X and for every continuous map f: A -> R there is a continuous extension f:X -> R of f, then X is normal (The converse is also hue and known as Tietze's Extension Theorem)